Ambisonics: Higher-order microphones

+The ZYLIA ZM-1 is a commercially available microphone capable of generating third-order ambisonic recordings, using 19 omni-directional capsules.

+The em64 Eigenmike from mh acoustics is a 64-channel spherical microphone array capable of sixth-order capture.
+The production of the em64 has superseded their previous em32 microphone.

 A recent paper by Peter Craven et al. (subsequently patented) describes the use of bi-directional capsules for higher order microphones to reduce the extremity of the equalisation involved.
 No microphones have yet been made using this idea.

 Ambisonic panning

 The most straightforward way to produce Ambisonic mixes of arbitrarily high order is to take monophonic sources and position them with an Ambisonic encoder.

 A full-sphere encoder usually has two parameters, azimuth (or horizon) and elevation angle.
 The encoder will distribute the source signal to the Ambisonic components such that, when decoded, the source will appear at the desired location.
 More sophisticated panners will additionally provide a radius parameter that will take care of distance-dependent attenuation and bass boost due to near-field effect.

-Hardware panning units and mixers for first-order Ambisonics have been available since the 1980s and have been used commercially.
+Hardware panning units and mixers for first-order ambisonics have been available since the 1980s and have been used commercially.
 Today, panning plugins and other related software tools are available for all major digital audio workstations, often as free software.
 However, due to arbitrary bus width restrictions, few professional digital audio workstations (DAW) support orders higher than second.
 Notable exceptions are REAPER, Pyramix, ProTools, Nuendo and Ardour.

 Ambisonic manipulation

 First order B-format can be manipulated in various ways to change the contents of an auditory scene.
 Well known manipulations include "rotation" and "dominance" (moving sources towards or away from a particular direction).

 Additionally, linear time-invariant signal processing such as equalisation can be applied to B-format without disrupting sound directions, as long as it applied to all component channels equally.

-More recent developments in higher order Ambisonics enable a wide range of manipulations including rotation, reflection, movement, 3D reverb, upmixing from legacy formats such as 5.1 or first order, visualisation and directionally-dependent masking and equalisation.
+More recent developments in higher order ambisonics enable a wide range of manipulations including rotation, reflection, movement, 3D reverb, upmixing from legacy formats such as 5.1 or first order, visualisation and directionally-dependent masking and equalisation.

 Data exchange

 Transmitting Ambisonic B-format between devices and to end-users requires a standardized exchange format.
-While traditional first-order B-format is well-defined and universally understood, there are conflicting conventions for higher-order Ambisonics, differing both in channel order and weighting, which might need to be supported for some time.
-Traditionally, the most widespread is Furse-Malham higher order format in the .amb container based on Microsoft's WAVE-EX file format.
+While traditional first-order B-format is well-defined and universally understood, there are conflicting conventions for higher-order ambisonics, differing both in channel order and weighting, which might need to be supported for some time.
+Traditionally, the Furse-Malham (FuMa) higher order format in the .amb container based on Microsoft's WAVE-EX file format.
 It scales up to third order and has a file size limitation of 4GB.

-New implementations and productions might want to consider the AmbiX proposal, which adopts the .caf file format and does away with the 4GB limit.
+The current B-format standard format is AmbiX proposal, which adopts the .caf file format and does away with the 4GB limit.
 It scales to arbitrarily high orders and is based on SN3D encoding.
 SN3D encoding has been adopted by Google as the basis for its YouTube 360 format.